 DNA is the thread that connects all life on Earth—from microscopic bacteria, to mushrooms, to humans.
 But not all humans are aware of that fact.
-A new, permanent Field Museum exhibition is answering basic and complex questions about DNA and how DNA research is changing what we know about life on our planet.
+This permanent Field Museum exhibition answers basic and complex questions about DNA and how DNA research is changing what we know about life on our planet.

-In the laboratory viewing area, you’ll have an opportunity to witness DNA research in action and speak directly with scientists about their work (weekdays from 11am to noon).
-And in the surrounding exhibition, you can explore hands-on interactives, videos, and engaging displays that will brief you on the basics of DNA and provide you with a behind-the-scenes look at the incredible diversity of the Museum’s collections.
+In the laboratory viewing area, you have the opportunity to witness DNA research in action.
+In the surrounding exhibition, explore hands-on interactives, videos, and engaging displays that will brief you on the basics of DNA and offer a behind-the-scenes look at the incredible diversity of the Museum’s collections.

-Only a few museums in the world have DNA research facilities inside their walls; The Field Museum’s lab is one of the ones you can view close-up.
-So don’t miss your chance to see science in action and watch discoveries unfold daily at the DNA Discovery Center.
+Only a few museums in the world have DNA research facilities inside their walls; The Field Museum’s lab is one of the few you can view close-up.
+See science in action and watch discoveries unfold daily at the DNA Discovery Center.